Best Gmail Organization Hacks

 All you need to do is create a unique email alias each time you sign up for an online service.
 We recommend you make your email aliases as self-explanatory as possible so that you immediately know which email alias is used for what purpose.

-8. Pick the Right Inbox Type for You
+9. Pick the Right Inbox Type for You

 Gmail lets you customize your inbox in a number of different ways.
 Click the Settings cog icon in the upper-right corner and go to the Density section.
 You can now switch between three different views:

-Next, go to Inbox type section under the Settings and decide which inbox type you want to use.
+Next, go to the Inbox type section under Settings and decide which inbox type you want to use.
 You have six options:

 Finally, click the Settings cog icon one last time.
-Go to Inbox type section under the Settings and click Customize under the inbox type of your choice.
+Go to Inbox type section under Settings and click Customize under the inbox type of your choice.
 By default, Gmail shows a tab for person-to-person conversations and messages that don't appear in other tabs (Primary), a tab for messages from social networks (Social), and a tab for promotional emails (Promotions).
 Mark the necessary checkboxes and click Save.

-9. Use Hashtags Inside Your Emails
+10. Use Hashtags Inside Your Emails

 We've already explained how to organize Gmail using labels, but you can go a step further and use hashtags inside your emails to enable granular email filtering.
 All you need to do is include as many hashtags as you want in the body of your email message.
 Their placement doesn't matter, but we recommend you put them at the very end so they are not too distracting.